candiddev/rot/docs/docs/guides/manage-values.md

 ### Value Filtering

-Rot can display and filter Values using `rot val-lst`.
+Rot can display and filter Values using `rot value-list`.
 This command supports using regular expressions, so you can easily filter and display Values using regex:

 {{< highlight bash >}}
-$ rot val-lst ^[prd|stg]/postgresql`
+$ rot value-list ^[prd|stg]/postgresql`
 {{< /highlight >}}

 This command would display all Values that start with `prd/postgresql` or `stg/postgresql`.